Universal Freezing Transitions of Dipole-Conserving Chains: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we introduced a number of new approaches for characterising and studying the strongly and weakly fragmented phases of dipole-conserving 1D quantum systems.
-These allowed us to derive numerous rigorous new results concerning these phases and the transition between them, as well as to develop efficient algorithms for numerically studying these models at large system sizes without relying on approximations.
-By mapping states in finite $d$ systems to their corresponding fully extended states, we were able to rigorously prove the persistence of blockages for particle filling $\nu<\nu_c=(k-2)^{-1}$, leading to strong fragmentation in typical symmetry sectors.
-We were also able to analytically characterise the distribution of blockages and active bubbles in this phase, as well as to prove area-law entanglement scaling in typical states.
-For the weakly fragmented phase, by developing an efficient algorithm for mapping arbitrary initial states to their corresponding extended blockage-free states at $\nu>\nu_c$ and general $d$, we provided strong numerical evidence of weak fragmentation in typical symmetry sectors, indicating a universal critical filling of $\nu_c$.
+In this work, we introduced a number of approaches for characterising the strongly and weakly Hilbert-space-fragmented phases of dipole-conserving 1D quantum systems.
+These allowed us to derive numerous rigorous results concerning these phases and the ``freezing'' transition between them, as well as to develop efficient algorithms for numerically studying these models at large system sizes without relying on approximations.
+Our results lead to the interesting conclusion that dipole-conserving chains have the universal phase diagram depicted in \cref{fig:PhaseDiagram}, with a critical density of $\nu_c=(k-2)^{-1}$ irrespective of the on-site dimension $d$ or the precise details of the dynamics, as long as the natural assumption of gate-completeness (see \cref{sec:familyofmodels}) holds.
+By mapping states in finite $d$ systems to their corresponding fully extended states (FESs), we were able to rigorously prove the persistence of blockages for particle fillings $\nu<\nu_c=(k-2)^{-1}$, leading to strong fragmentation in typical symmetry sectors.
+We were also able to analytically characterise the distribution of blockages and active bubbles in this phase, as well as to prove area-law entanglement scaling in typical eigenstates.
+However, the presence of active blockages leads us to conjecture the existence of an inverse quantum many-body scar phenomenon.
+For the weakly fragmented phase, by developing an efficient algorithm for mapping arbitrary initial states to their corresponding blockage-free extended states at $\nu>\nu_c$ and general $d$, we provided strong numerical evidence of weak fragmentation in typical symmetry sectors.
+Furthermore, we analytically derived some critical exponents characterising the transition and discussed some features of transport at the critical point.

+We remark that while in this work we focused solely on open boundary conditions (OBC), which enable us to define precise structures like FESs and prove their uniqueness, we expect that the main physical conclusions drawn here (like the location of the phase-transition point or the existence of a finite density of blockages in the strongly fragmented phase) would also characterise systems with periodic boundary conditions (PBC), see e.g.~Ref.~\cite{Pozderac_DinfHSF}.
+It is also worth noting that OBC represents the natural choice in experimental setups on tilted lattices from which dipole-conservation emerges \cite{scherg2021observing,PhysRevLett.130.010201}.